Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won 50% of the games this season when they were the moneyline favorite (5-5).
+- The Tigers have gone 5-6 in games they were listed as the moneyline favorite (winning 45.5% of those games).

-- Detroit has not played a game this season with moneyline odds of -225 or shorter.
+- Detroit has not won a game when entering as moneyline favorites with odds of -165 or shorter in three chances.

-- The Tigers have a 69.2% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Tigers' implied win probability is 62.3%.

-- Detroit has played in 84 games with an over/under set, and have combined with its opponents to go over the total 46 times (46-36-2).
+- Detroit has played in 85 games with over/under set, and have combined with opponents to go over the total 47 times (47-36-2).

-- The Tigers have put together a 4-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!